nycu-caslab/AAML2025/_build/html/_sources/labs/lab_3.md

 #### Requirements

 You need to perform Matrix multiplication with one of dataflow stationary method with correct functional simulation in 4x4 Processing elements(PEs).
-That is, this design can perform (4 * K) * (K * 4) 8-bit integer matrix multiplication.
+That is, this design can perform (M * K) * (K * N) 8-bit integer matrix multiplication.

 Your design should be written in the Verilog.
 There is no limitation in how you program your design.
 Your PEs shouldn’t exceed 4x4, where a 2D systolic array architecture is recommended.